cakephp/docs/en/development/errors.rst

 Error & Exception Handling
 ##########################

-Many of PHP's internal methods use errors to communicate failures.
-These errors will need to be trapped and dealt with.
-CakePHP comes with default error trapping that prints and or logs errors as they occur.
-This same error handler is used to catch uncaught exceptions from controllers and other parts of your application.
+CakePHP applications come with error and exception handling setup for you.
+PHP errors are trapped and displayed or logged.
+Uncaught exceptions are rendered into error pages automatically.

 .. _error-configuration:

 Error & Exception Configuration
 ===============================

-Error configuration is done inside your application's **config/app.php** file.
-By default CakePHP uses the ``ErrorHandler`` or ``ConsoleErrorHandler`` class to trap errors and print/log the errors.
-You can replace this behavior by changing out the default error handler.
-The default error handler also handles uncaught exceptions.

-Error handling accepts a few options that allow you to tailor error handling for your application:
+Error configuration is done in your application's **config/app.php** file.
+By default CakePHP uses ``Cake\Error\ErrorHandler`` to handle both PHP errors and exceptions by default.
+The error configuration allows you to customize error handling for your application.
+The following options are supported:

 * ``errorLevel`` - int - The level of errors you are interested in capturing.
-  Use the built-in php error constants, and bitmasks to select the level of error you are interested in.
+  Use the built-in PHP error constants, and bitmasks to select the level of error you are interested in.
 * ``trace`` - bool - Include stack traces for errors in log files.
 Stack traces will be included in the log after each error.
 This is helpful for